Skip to main content

 The National Cancer Institute's Cancer Research Training Award (CRTA) is an NCI-specific fellowship award program establishing an "umbrella" appointment mechanism with uniform provisions and a streamlined application process for the diverse training fellowship programs supported throughout NCI’s Divisions, Offices and Centers.
 CRTA Fellows must be U.S. citizens or resident aliens.

-View or download full manual of NCI CRTA program policies and current stipend tables (PDF).
+View or download full manual of NCI CRTA program policies (PDF).

 NOTE: In order to be approved for logistical and physical access to NIH facilities and systems, candidates must be able to pass a Federal background check using Standard Form-85 (read-SF-85).
 Section 14 of the Form asks, "in the last year, have you used, possessed, supplied, or manufactured illegal drugs?"
 The questions pertain to the illegal use of drugs or controlled substances in accordance with Federal laws, even though permissible under state laws.
 Federal laws supersede all state laws.